BY FAITH, WE SEE AT LEAST ONE PAR COMMUNITY IN EACH PROVINCE BY 2025

 - who have organized themselves as a catalyst group to organize PAR Teams in their particular province.

-5. Assist the provincial PAR Communities in organizing municipal or city PAR Teams.
-PAR Teams are composed of local volunteers from various communities who are trained for 8 months to be an on-going, rapidly-mobilized teams who will implement their PAR Communities’ programs.
+3. Let’s help organize PAR Teams.
+PAR Teams are composed of local volunteers from various communities who are trained for 8 months to be on-going, rapidly-mobilized teams who will implement their PAR Communities’ programs.
 The general objectives of PAR Teams are:

 - to promote peace and reconciliation in our land by giving skilled, courageous support to communities experiencing various conflicts